This Homemade Pierogi recipe comes from my Grandmother. A tender dough filled with a cheesy potato filling.

 - Do not brown the onions, just cook gently.

-- Mix the filling and taste it, adjust seasonings as needed.
+- Mix the filling and, taste it, and adjust the seasonings as needed.

 - The dough should be rolled 1/8″ thick and cut into 3″ circles.
 If you do not have a 3″ circle cutter, try a jar lid about 3″ wide.